Hazard2008/hi/README.md

-# Ingot
+# Hi
 A bookmarklet to disable extensions based on LTBEEF with an interface based on the chrome extension page

 ### Installation
-For easy setup go the the website at https://fognetwork.github.io/Ingot
+For easy setup go the the website at hazard2008.github.io

 1. Show your bookmarks bar with `ctrl + shift + b`